raweee/node-red-contrib-whatsapp-link/README.md

 5. **Reply Node** : In Beta mode.

-Node will reply on each message starting with string mentioned in instruction or defaults `!red`.
+Node will reply(the `payload`) on each message starting with string mentioned in instruction coloum or defaults `!red`.

 ## Issues & Updates